Five proven ways contractors can manage multiple clients

-The benefits of having multiple clients at once as a contractor are well known.
+The benefits of having multiple clients are well known.
 It’s a smart way to spread risk, generate more income, work on a range of interesting projects and even begin to point towards an outside IR35 status.

 So cutting to the chase, how can contractors master the art of managing more than one client simultaneously?

 With a number of clients on your books, you need to become efficient and fluid with your time.

 While you might be used to spending your whole working week dedicated to one project, by bringing on board another client, it’s important that you split your time as required.